 Similarly, personality is on a scale.
-Granted, everyone is somewhere on this huge scale of personality, but does fifty ‘agree’ or ‘disagree’ statements really measure this?
+Granted, everyone is somewhere on this huge scale of personality, but do fifty ‘agree’ or ‘disagree’ statements really measure this?

 Yes, ok - personality can’t be learned.
 But, ideal answers to personality tests can be learned, which obviously, completely defeats the point of this test.

-I mean, if you’re in an interview for a job that you REALLY want and your potential employer asks you to rate your organisation skills, you miraculously forget that you actually forgot your interview was today because the paperwork is under a tremendous pile of clothes on your floor and you haven’t used a calendar or diary since 2008.
-But, suddenly, you’re pretty organised.
+I mean, if you’re in an interview for a job that you REALLY want and your potential employer asks you to rate your organization skills, you miraculously forget that you actually forgot your interview was today because the paperwork is under a tremendous pile of clothes on your floor and you haven’t used a calendar or diary since 2008.
+But, suddenly, you’re pretty organized.
 Right?

 Robert Harjavec said in his article ‘Separating Top Performers From Those With Great Interview Skill’ that “the trick is – how do you identify those long-lasting team members?
 Everyone always says they are motivated in an interview.
 Everyone is comfortable to put in the hours, do whatever it takes to succeed… we hear it all the time”.

 So in reality, personality testing isn’t actually going to be that useful in the first initial assessment - everyone, even psychopaths, can make good first impressions and create an idealised image of themselves.
 The only way you can really know who’s the employee for you is through time and patience and watching them in the real-life setting of your office.

 Or, perhaps - we should be greedy and just use the best of both worlds.
 Both the use of personality testing and the use of other tests provide strengths and weaknesses; what one lacks, the others owns.
 So, surely, an effective way to solve this is simply to just use both…